ipfs-inactive/blog/content/post/094-js-ipfs-0.44.md

 ## New browser datastore

 `js-IPFS@0.44.0` brings a new datastore to the browser.
-In the browser all blocks and other repo data is stored in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) as at the time of writing it is the only way available to persist and query large amounts of user data.
+In the browser, all blocks and other repo data is currently stored in [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), given that it is the only way available to persist and query large amounts of user data at the time of writing.

 In node and go-ipfs, [LevelDB](https://en.wikipedia.org/wiki/LevelDB) has been the datastore of choice for application data (though blocks have been stored on the filesystem) and go-IPFS is moving to [Badger](https://dgraph.io/blog/post/badger/)).